 What is BOTOX® Cosmetic?

-and effective when properly used.
-BOTOX® Cosmetic is a great adjunct to laser
+effective when properly used.
+BOTOX® Cosmetic is a great adjunct

-photorejuvenation in reducing the appearance of wrinkles in all ages.
+to laser photorejuvenation in reducing the appearance of wrinkles in

 What is the cause of wrinkles and facial expression lines?

-the overlying skin.
-After years, furrows may remain along these facial
+muscles on the overlying skin.
+After years, furrows may remain

-The development of these lines is promoted by years of sun exposure, and to a
+of these lines is promoted by years of sun exposure, and to a lesser

-lesser degree, by smoking.
-BOTOX® Cosmetic is capable of preventing these
+degree, by smoking.
+BOTOX® Cosmetic is capable of preventing

 How does BOTOX® Cosmetic work?